Heat dome: Formation

 Heat domes can arise in still and dry summer conditions, when a mass of warm air builds up, and the high pressure from the Earth's atmosphere pushes the warm air down.
 The air is then compressed, and as its net heat is now in a smaller volume, it increases in temperature.
-As the warm air attempts to rise, the high pressure above it acts as a dome, forcing the air down and causing it to get hotter and hotter, resulting in increased pressure below the dome.
+As warm air attempts to rise, the high-pressure dome above it acts as a cap, forcing the air downward and causing it to get hotter and hotter, resulting in increased pressure below the dome.

 The 2021 Northwest heat dome was formed in this way, as a stagnant high-pressure system intensified local temperatures, blocked cooling maritime breezes, and hindered cloud formation.
-This allowed uninterrupted solar radiation to further warm the air and the rising warm air was pushed back down by the high-pressure system, creating a self-sustaining cycle of heating.
+This allowed uninterrupted solar radiation to further warm the air, and the rising warm air was pushed back down by the high-pressure system, creating a self-sustaining cycle of heating.

 Increases in sea surface temperatures across the Northern Pacific, particularly off the coast of Washington, Oregon, and British Columbia, create favorable conditions for the formation of high atmospheric pressure domes, which can lead to the development of heat domes.